aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

 4. From the left sidebar, select **Bring your own cloud**.
 5. In the **Bring your own cloud** view, identify your new cloud on the list of available clouds and check its status in the **Status** column.

-.. topic:: Result

 If your custom cloud's status is **Active**, its deployment has been completed.
 Your custom cloud is ready to use and you can see it on the list of your custom clouds in the **Bring your own cloud** view.
-Now you can create services using your new custom cloud.
+Now you can create new services in the custom cloud and migrate your existing services to the custom cloud.

 Next steps
 ----------